UVicLibrary/VaultToSpotlight/README.md

 # Vault to Spotlight

 This manual describes the process of migrating data from Vault to Spotlight.
-Vault is our software repository for storing and preserving digital objects in our collections.
+Vault is our software repository for storing and preserving digital artifacts in our collections.
 [Spotlight](https://exhibits.library.uvic.ca/) is our digital exhibit platform, where we curate, highlight, and create a narrative for specific groups of objects.

 For our purposes, we will focus on uploading and exporting data in batches via [CSVs](#csv), although both Vault and Spotlight support uploading items individually.